Special Onset Fire District meeting to vote on $1.7 million water main project

 In total, three agenda items will go before voters at the special meeting.

 At an informational meeting held on Dec.
 5, Onset Water Commissioner Ben Hughes said customers would likely see a 20 percent increase in their bill if the $1.7 million plan to repair pipes under Cranberry Highway is approved.
-This means a bill of $150 would increase to $185 to pay back 15 year note, which Hughs said would not go away.
+This means a bill of $150 would increase to $185 to pay back the 15-year note, which Hughes said would not go away.
 This increase would instead be kept to repair an aging water tank near the Bay Pointe Club.

-Because the Fire Districts are governed separately from the town, rates may be raised by an amount without the need for a debt exclusion or proposition 2 1/2 override.
+Because the Fire Districts are governed separately from the town, rates may be raised by an amount without the need for a debt exclusion or an override of the tax-limiting proposition 2 1/2.

 Current plans call for replacing the water main from 500 feet past Tyler Avenue to just before Sand Pond Road on both sides of the highway.
 The main dates back to 1924 and recently suffered a break near Bailey’s Surf N Turf that left several businesses and homes without water on Nov.
 26.